 Written by Stacey Kelleher.
-Reviewed by cleaning expert and Puracy Co-Founder Sean Busch.
+Reviewed by Puracy Founder & CEO Sean Busch.

-We’re often asked what it really means to be cruelty-free, and we’re happy to answer those questions with transparency and honesty.
+We’re often asked whether Puracy is cruelty-free, and we’re happy to provide answers with our usual transparency and honesty.

 What Cruelty-Free Means to Puracy

+Since our team is made up of pet owners and animal lovers, it was obvious that Puracy was a cruelty-free company.
 Committing to never test on animals – at any stage of the product development process – is the right thing to do, both morally and ethically.
-At Puracy, we’re all pet owners and animal lovers, which made the choice to be cruelty-free easy.

 Why Are So Many Products Still Tested on Animals?

 The Federal Food, Drug, and Cosmetic Act (FD&C) ensures that cosmetics are properly labeled and safe for consumer use.
-And while the FD&C does not require animal testing for new products, it does advise manufacturers to “employ whatever testing is appropriate and effective for substantiating the safety of their products.”
+And while the FD&C doesn’t require animal testing for new products, it advises manufacturers to, “employ whatever testing is appropriate and effective for substantiating the safety of their products.”

-Even though there are already thousands of safe, effective ingredients on the market to choose from, manufacturers are constantly introducing new formulas that, sadly, often lead to animal testing.
+Even though consumers can choose from thousands of safe, effective ingredients already on the market, manufacturers are constantly introducing new formulas that, sadly, often lead to animal testing.

 Get the best tips from the cleaning obsessed.